mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 </div>

-As of web-ext 7.2.0, [Flatpak](https://flatpak.org/) users can use this option with the value `flatpak:org.mozilla.firefox` (where `org.mozilla.firefox` is [the Flatpak application ID for Firefox on Flathub](https://flathub.org/apps/details/org.mozilla.firefox)):
+[Flatpak](https://flatpak.org/) users can use this option with the value `flatpak:org.mozilla.firefox` (where `org.mozilla.firefox` is [the Flatpak application ID for Firefox on Flathub](https://flathub.org/apps/details/org.mozilla.firefox)):

 ```shell
 web-ext run --firefox=flatpak:org.mozilla.firefox